PeopleMap

 Using the following steps, you will be to visually explore the research interests of any group of researchers with Google Scholar profiles.
 It will walk you through the steps of scraping Google Scholar profiles, processing the data, and exploring the visualizations generated by PeopleMap.

-PeopleMap is brought to you by Jon Saad-Falcon, Omar Shaikh, Jay Wang, Austin Wright, Sasha Richardson, and Polo Chau.
+PeopleMap is brought to you by Jon Saad-Falconarrow-up-right, Omar Shaikharrow-up-right, Jay Wangarrow-up-right, Austin Wrightarrow-up-right, Sasha Richardsonarrow-up-right, and Polo Chauarrow-up-right.

 Getting Started